 About the study

 Hillside Veterinary Clinic has joined veterinary investigators across the United States who are studying an investigational medication for potential use as an alternative treatment of diabetes in cats.
 Most cats diagnosed with this disease require daily insulin injections, but this potential new medication is given orally.

 If your cat has been diagnosed with diabetes, you may consider having your pet screened for this study.
 If your cat has clinical signs suspicious of diabetes (drinking excessively, urinating excessively, & weight loss despite a normal or even increased appetite), then you also may consider having your pet screened for this study.
-If your cat qualifies for participation, it can receive free veterinary care for study-related expenses while participating in this study.
+If your cat qualifies for participation, it can receive veterinary care for study-related expenses while participating in this study at no additional cost.
 Additionally, you may help us investigate a potential new oral treatment for this serious condition.

 Go to www.DiabetesCatStudy.com for more detailed information on the study.
 If you are interested in learning more, please contact us for an appointment.

 New Dog Flu/Kennel Cough Vaccine Study!

 - This will be for a bi-valent canine influenza/bordetella combination.

 - It will require 2 visits 3 weeks apart.

 - Dogs must be 8 weeks of age or older.